 - Another strategy I like to use if I’m tight on time is to buy the pre-cut chicken tenders.
 If the breading is already made and the chicken breasts are already cut into strips, all that you have to do is dip the chicken strips in the egg and breading and bake.
 So easy!

-- If you want the breading to be extra browned and crispy, place under the broiler for a minute or so in the last couple of minutes of baking.
-You may also wish to lightly spray the breaded chicken fingers with a bit of oil before placing in the oven.
+- If you want the breading to be extra browned and crispy, place under the broiler for a minute or so in the last minute or so of baking.
+Just be careful not to over bake them, or the chicken will turn out dry.

 Nutrition